Basic Trope: A seemingly harmless character falls madly in love and goes to insane lengths to keep their Love Interest.

 - Sweet little Sally loves Bob... so when he picks Alice instead, she tries to get rid of her.

-- Sally attempts to kill anyone shows any interest or could possibly harm Bob.
+- Sally attempts to kill anyone who shows any interest or could possibly harm Bob.

 - Clingy Jealous Girl/Crazy Jealous Guy

 - Sally is shown to be mentally unstable, but she's relatively benign.
 At best, she's given a would-be hypotenuse a few ineffectual death threats, but she's never actually carried it out.
 At least that we know of.

 - Sally is a Dogged Nice Girl and Stalker with a Crush to Bob and viciously assaults anyone who harms him.
 However, she's willing to be in a purely platonic relationship with Bob if that's what will make him happy.

 - Sally has been abandoned and alone all her life, and Bob was the only one who made her feel loved and special.